What is NGO Registration / Trust Registration?

-A Non-Governmental Organization, popularly known as NGO is a unit that operates independently without the aid of government with a particular aim towards the welfare of public, a social agenda, child education, care of environment, wildlife etc. These operate at different levels and with a wide range of agendas.
-AN NGO registration may be operational only at a village level and may even be spread across the country in various cities.
-Agendas may vary from health issues to the elimination of social evils.
-It is a non-profit organization hence, the profits are only utilized to go forward with the agendas and no dividends are distributed to any members.
+A Non-Governmental Organization, popularly known as NGO is a unit that operates independently without the aid of government with a particular aim towards the welfare of public, a social agenda, child education, care of environment, wildlife etc. These operate at different levels and with a wide range of agenda.
+NGO Registration may be operational only at a village level and may even be spread across the country in various cities.
+The agenda may vary from health issues to the elimination of social evils.
+It is a non-profit organization hence, the profits are only utilized to go forward with the agenda and no dividends are distributed to any members.

 Why NGO Registration is required?

 - NGO Registration brings credibility to the organization.
 Those providing donations will be more inclined towards associating themselves with those NGOs which are registered since NGO Registration gives a sense of authenticity.